isomerpages/moe-standrewsjc/_school-canteen-service/School Canteen Service.md

 3. Submit the completed application form and documents by closing date via email OR to the School's General Office.

 * Address: 5 Sorby Adams Drive, Singapore 357691
-* Contact No: 6285 7008
 * Email: sajc@moe.edu.sg

-Contact Person:
+For enquiries, please contact the General Office at 62857008 Contact Person:
-* Ms Angeline Lee (Corporate Support Officer)
+* Mdm Angeline Lee (Corporate Support Officer)
 * Mdm Wu Miau Kee (Admin Manager)

 **How to get there?**